Characters of the Marvel Cinematic Universe: M–Z: Walters family

 Jennifer Walter's family play an important role in her life.
 Her parents are Morris and Elaine Walters (portrayed by Mark Linn-Baker and Tess Malis Kincaid respectively) and her cousin is Ched (portrayed by Nicholas Cirillo).

-As of 2025, these characters have appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, these characters have appeared in one project: the Disney+ series She-Hulk: Attorney at Law.

 Adam Warlock

 Adam Warlock (portrayed by Will Poulter) is a perfect Sovereign created by Ayesha in order to help her destroy the Guardians of the Galaxy, but has the mentality of a child due to the High Evolutionary forcing Ayesha to bring Adam out prematurely to aid him in capturing Rocket.
 After the destruction of Counter-Earth, in which his mother is killed, Adam is captured by Gamora and later fails to kill Quill.
 As the High Evolutionary's ship explodes, Adam is rescued by Groot, and Drax explains that everyone deserves a second chance.
 Adam subsequently saves Quill's life and awkwardly joins the group hug, later becoming a part of the new Guardians of the Galaxy under the leadership of Rocket.

-As of 2025, the character has appeared in one project: the film Guardians of the Galaxy Vol. 3.
+As of 2026, the character has appeared in one project: the film Guardians of the Galaxy Vol. 3.

 Natalie Washington / N.A.T.A.L.I.E.

-Natalie Washington (portrayed by Lyric Ross) is Riri Williams's late best friend that she turns into her in-suit artificial intelligence N.A.T.A.L.I.E., short for Neuro Autonomous Technical Assistant and Laboratory Intelligence Entity.
+Natalie Washington (portrayed by Lyric Ross as an adult and Kent Churchill as a child) is Riri Williams's late best friend that she turns into her in-suit artificial intelligence N.A.T.A.L.I.E., short for Neuro Autonomous Technical Assistant and Laboratory Intelligence Entity.

-As of 2025, the character has appeared in one project: the Disney+ series Ironheart.
+As of 2026, the character has appeared in one project: the Disney+ series Ironheart.

 Raza al-Wazar

 Raza Hamidmi al-Wazar (portrayed by Faran Tahir) is a terrorist leader of the Ten Rings group who kidnap Tony Stark.
 Outside of his character sharing some characteristics from the comic book character Wong-Chu and referencing the organization that alludes to the Mandarin, Raza is an original character of the MCU.
 He uses Stark Industries weapons for personal gain, and is responsible for the origin of Stark as Iron Man, as he is the one who abducted him for his self-proclaimed personal gain of taking over the world, citing Genghis Khan as his influence.
-He is later revealed to be working for Obadiah Stane, who seemingly kills him before disposing of his men.
+He is later revealed to be working for Obadiah Stane.

-As of 2025, the character has appeared in one project: the film Iron Man.
+As of 2026, the character has appeared in one project: the film Iron Man.
 Raza will return in the Disney+ series VisionQuest.

 Nicodemus West

 Dr. Nicodemus West (portrayed by Michael Stuhlbarg) is a rival surgeon to Stephen Strange.

-As of 2025, the character has appeared in two projects: the films Doctor Strange and Doctor Strange in the Multiverse of Madness.
+As of 2026, the character has appeared in two projects: the films Doctor Strange and Doctor Strange in the Multiverse of Madness.
 An alternate universe variant of West appeared in one project: the Disney+ animated series What If...?.

 Dane Whitman

 Dane Whitman (portrayed by Kit Harington) is a human who works at the Natural History Museum in London as a history professor and is dating Sersi.

-As of 2025, the character has appeared in one project: the film Eternals.
+As of 2026, the character has appeared in one project: the film Eternals.